-As with other insulins, the dose requirements for NovoLog may be reduced in patients with renal impairment [see CLINICAL PHARMACOLOGY].
+As with other insulins, the dose requirements for NovoLog may be reduced in patients with renal impairment [see Use in Specific Populations].

 As with other insulin therapy, patients may experience redness, swelling, or itching at the site of NovoLog injection.
 These reactions usually resolve in a few days to a few weeks, but in some occasions, may require discontinuation of NovoLog.
 In some instances, these reactions may be related to factors other than insulin, such as irritants in a skin cleansing agent or poor injection technique.
 Localized reactions and generalized myalgias have been reported with injected metacresol, which is an excipient in NovoLog.